 In the patent area, members of the Group have handled litigation matters involving technologies ranging from pharmaceutical compounds, medical apparatuses, telecommunications, motion simulators, dynamic electronic sensors, internet/e-commerce software, air and water filtering devices, optical devices, plastics, and even multidimensional trading cards.
 The firm’s strategy for staffing patent litigation matters is to have an intellectual property litigator work together with one of the Group’s “technical” attorneys with scientific experience in the relevant patented technology.

 The Intellectual Property Group’s litigation experience also extends to trademark, copyright, and trade secret matters.
-Litigators within the Group regularly handle on a nationwide and overseas basis trademark and copyright infringement and dilution matters involving internet commercial web sites, “cybersquatting,” pirated and “knock-off” commercial goods, domain name disputes, foreign and domestic customs seizures, and international and domestic licensing and distribution disputes.
-Recognizing the continued development of internet technology and the tremendous expansion of e-commerce a means of transacting business, the Gibbons Intellectual Property Group has made a sound commitment to forging creative alternatives to protecting and enforcing its clients’ trademark, copyright, and trade secret rights in the worldwide market.
+Litigators within the Group regularly handle, on a nationwide and overseas basis, trademark and copyright infringement and dilution matters involving internet commercial websites, “cybersquatting,” pirated and “knock-off” commercial goods, domain name disputes, foreign and domestic customs seizures, and international and domestic licensing and distribution disputes.
+Recognizing the continued development of internet technology and the tremendous expansion of e-commerce as a means of transacting business, the Gibbons Intellectual Property Group has made a sound commitment to forging creative alternatives to protecting and enforcing its clients’ trademark, copyright, and trade secret rights in the worldwide market.

 Online Business Transactions

-Gibbons has been representing companies with respect to internet and e-commerce issues since the mid-1990s, when clients began exploring the use of the internet as a method for distribution for publications, data, and software to replace direct dial-up systems.
-We regularly counsel clients on the licensing, copyright, trademark, patent, risk management, and other issues that impact on such e-commerce businesses.
-Our clients range from small start-ups to multinational corporations trying to handle substantial transactional volume, and many of the issues remain the same for all of them.
+Gibbons has been representing companies with respect to internet and e-commerce issues since the mid-1990s, when clients began exploring the use of the internet as a method for distribution of publications, data, and software to replace direct dial-up systems.
+We regularly counsel clients on the licensing, copyright, trademark, patent, risk management, and other issues that impact such e-commerce businesses.
+Our clients range from small startups to multinational corporations trying to handle substantial transactional volume, and many of the issues remain the same for all of them.
 We also handle licensing and litigation for clients doing business online in connection with the misuse of brand names, HTML metatags, and other protected e-commerce rights.
-From co-branding to chat rooms, from sales of products to maintenance of software, from the courtroom to the inventor’s home office, the Gibbons Intellectual Property Group has worked with these companies to succeed in today’s e-commerce business and legal environments.
+From co-branding to chat rooms, from sales of products to maintenance of software, from the courtroom to the inventor’s home office, the Gibbons Intellectual Property Group has worked on an array of issues in a range of locations to help companies succeed in today’s e-commerce business and legal environments.

 The firm has many years of experience in the preparation, filing, and prosecution of a large variety of patent applications before the United States Patent and Trademark Office (USTPO) in the fields of electronics; telecommunications; computer software; e-commerce; mechanical devices; and pharmaceutical, biopharmaceutical, and chemical compounds and formulas.
 The Group also provides supporting prosecution of corresponding foreign applications.